Pig Health in Alternative Production Systems

 Drew recommends all pig producers adopt a biosecurity plan and obtain a premise ID to report to IDALS.
 “If ASF comes to the U.S., the USDA will close off regions and their bordering states.
 Farms inside the quarantined zone will need a permit allowing pigs to leave the farm,” he notifies, “If you do not have a biosecurity plan, pigs will not leave your farm.
 A plan and premise ID are needed to obtain a permit to sell pigs off the farm if ASF is present on U.S. soil.“ To obtain a premise ID contact the Iowa Premise Identification Program through the Iowa Department of Agriculture and Land Stewardship.

 “It is important to start deworming early.
 Sows should be wormed 3-4 weeks after breeding and 1-2 weeks before farrowing.
 This will help to reduce the number of worms and eggs a sow will shed around the piglets,” Drew advises, “Piglets should be dewormed 2-3 weeks after weaning or upon arrival at a wean-to-finish farm, and then every 6-8 weeks until pigs are market ready. “

 Pigs can be dewormed in their water, feed or by injection.
 “Take fecal samples on sows and piglets regularly to know if you need to deworm or not.”
-Drew recommends to administer dewormer through an injectable for sows and gilts and through feed for finishing pigs.
+Drew recommends administering dewormer through an injectable for sows and gilts and through the feed for finishing pigs.

 Feed Particle Size